Unintellectual/ted/README.md

-#TED
+# TED

-Ted is a simple terminal text editor made in C programming language without the use of any frameworks. with features implemented such as:
+Ted is a simple terminal text editor made in C programming language based on antirez's (kilo)[http://antirez.com/news/108].
+With extra features implemented such as:

 - Syntax Highlighting
 - Find

-To install and use Ted:
+## To install and use Ted:

     $ git clone https://github.com/Unintellectual/ted.git
     $ cd ted